‘Lightyear’ stays earthbound, ‘Jurassic World’ holds No. 1 | News Channel 3-12

 “Jurassic World: Dominion,” meanwhile, has now earned over $622.2 million worldwide with $259.2 million of that coming from U.S. and Canadian theaters.
 It’s only the seventh movie released during the pandemic to surpass $600 million.

-And in its fourth weekend, “Top Gun: Maverick” dropped only slightly, bringing in an additional $44 million.
+In its fourth weekend, “Top Gun: Maverick” dropped only slightly, bringing in an additional $44 million to take third place.
 Its domestic total is now at $466.2 million.
 Globally, the high-flying sequel has grossed over $885 million.

+Dergarabedian said it’s especially notable that there are three movies made over $40 million this weekend.

+“We haven’t seen that in a while,” he said.
+“We have a summer movie season here.”

 Follow AP Film Writer Lindsey Bahr on Twitter: www.twitter.com/ldbahr